 The foregoing discussion of the information and factors considered by the ResortQuest board of directors is not exhaustive, but includes material factors considered by the ResortQuest board of directors.
 In view of the wide variety of factors considered in connection with its evaluation of the merger and the complexity of these matters, ResortQuest's board of directors did not find it useful to and did not attempt to quantify, rank or otherwise assign relative weights to these factors.
 ResortQuest's board of directors discussed the factors described above, asked questions of ResortQuest's management and ResortQuest's legal and financial advisors and reached general consensus that the merger was advisable to ResortQuest and its stockholders.
-In considering the factors described above, individual members of ResortQuest's board of directors' reasoning and certain information presented in this section are forward-looking in nature and, therefore, should be read in light of the factors discussed under the heading "Cautionary Statement Concerning Forward-Looking Statements" on page 28.
+In considering the factors described above, individual members of ResortQuest's board of directors may have given different weight to different factors.
+It should be noted that this explanation of the ResortQuest board of directors' reasoning and certain information presented in this section are forward-looking in nature and, therefore, should be read in light of the factors discussed under the heading "Cautionary Statement Concerning Forward-Looking Statements" on page 28.